Why is National Civil Service Day celebrated on 21 April?

 Its origin is related to the 1947 year when on 21st April Sardar Vallabh Bhai Patel, Home Minister of Independent India addressed the probationary officers at the All India Administrative Service Training School at Metcalfe House, Delhi.
 He delivered a powerful speech and empowered the Civil Servants to adopt the true role of national service leaving behind the past experience.
 In his speech he referred to civil servants as the 'steel frame of India'.
 The first such function was held in Vigyan Bhawan, New Delhi on 21 April, 2006.
 So, since 2006 it has been celebrated as National Civil Service Day on 21 April.
 On this day the Prime Minister's Awards for Excellence in Public Administration are also given.

 - To motivate and appreciate the work and efforts of Civil Service officers.

 - Central Government uses this opportunity to evaluate the work of various departments under the civil services.

 - The central government felicitate and provide awards to the best working individuals and groups.

-Every year lakhs of candidates apply for Indian Civil Service exam for almost thousand posts.
-But we can't ignore that civil service is the pillar on which the government run the vehicle of policies and programmes of the country smoothly.
-The contribution of the civil servants for the society, nation as a whole can't be expressed in words.
+Every year lakhs of candidates apply for the Indian Civil Service exam for almost a thousand posts.
+But we can't ignore that civil service is the pillar on which the government-run the vehicle of policies and programmes of the country smoothly.
+The contribution of civil servants to society, the nation as a whole can't be expressed in words.
 Therefore, 21 April is celebrated as Civil Service Day to encourage civil servants for their immense contribution to the nation.